berkeceylan/Gunnleif-Vault/401/CS408/Packet Switching.md

 - Assume: N packets and k intermediate switching node
 	- Transmission Time: (N+k) x Ttrans
 	- Propagation Time: (k+1) x Tprop
-	- Processing Time: k x tproc
+	- Processing Time: k x Tproc
 	- Total : (N+k) x Ttrans + (k+1) x Tprop +  k x tproc
 ## Pros & Cons:
 - **Pros**
 	- Line efficiency
 		- No dedicated capacity
 	- Data rate conversion
 		- each node as own speed
 	- Queue System
 		- Even network is busy packets can accepted
 - **Cons**
 	- Not a smooth process (data rate is not fixed)
 	- Delay
 		- Processing Delay
 			- Time it takes for a node to process the packet header
 			- More processing needed
 		- Variable Delay
 			- Due to processing and queuing
 		- Transmission Delay
 			- Time taken to push all the packet's bits onto the link
 			- Link Bandwidth (in bps) / Packet Size (in bits)
 		- Propagation Delay
 			- Time taken for a signal (or bit) to travel from the sender to the receiver
 			- The Length of Channel (Distance) / Propagation Speed
 	- Header Overhead: header transferred but don't have the app data